LLMs as verification oracles for Solidity: Dataset design

 \item \emph{PaymentSplitter}: this is an OpenZeppelin template that allows a set of shareholders to pull payments from a contract proportionally to their shares~\cite{paymentsplitter}.
 It allows us to explore the impact of non-linear arithmetic (used to determine the releasable ETH for each payee) and loops (used in the constructor to initialize the shareholders data).

 \item \emph{LendingProtocol}: this is the most complex contract in our controlled dataset, as it implements a subset of the functionality of the Aave protocol~\cite{aaveimpl} (with some simplifications in order to keep the ground truth reliable).
-Its allow us to further explore non-linear arithmetic, integer truncations, and economic properties (\eg, certain actions produce certain gains for the involved users).
+It allows us to explore non-linear arithmetic, integer truncations, and economic properties (\eg, certain actions produce certain gains for the involved users\cite{BL25arxiv}).

 \end{enumerate}

 The mutations of each use case are constructed manually, by introducing logic errors or divergent behaviours that may affect the validity of some the given properties.
 We provide each use case with a set of properties, written in natural language, which are common to all the mutations.
 Some properties are given in slightly different versions, to assess how verification is affected by different assumptions on the context (\eg, sometimes we assume that an address has a \lstinline{receive} function that just accepts all ETH, in order to verify if ETH transfers work as intended at least in this simple case).